How to Make Washable Guinea Pig Cage Liners: DIY Sewing Tutorial

 Whether you're looking for a way to save some money or to make your cage-cleaning chores easier, you'll love these liners.
 They have an absorbent layer in the middle to keep your pets dry, and everything is machine-washable.
 Even if you aren't a sewing expert, these liners are easy to make and will pay for themselves.

 So first things first, you need to get your supplies.
 You'll probably want enough fleece to make two liners so you can use one while the other is being washed.
 Each liner has a top and bottom piece, so consider buying two different colors (or patterns) to be able to tell which way is up.
 I bought enough fleece to be able to make smaller pads to put in the corners and along the sides where they tend to make more mess.
-This way you can just swap out a couple small pads when needed.
+This way, you can just swap out a couple of small pads when needed.